Level Crossing Removal Project: New and amalgamated stations

 Due to a large portion of level crossings also having adjacently located stations, many stations have been rebuilt as part of the project.
-Rebuilt stations have subsequently delivered improve facilities for passengers, including new toilet facilities, drinking fountains, increased levels of accessibility, better integration with surrounding transport connections, and higher quality architectural designs, amongst other benefits.
+Rebuilt stations have subsequently delivered improved facilities for passengers, including new toilet facilities, drinking fountains, increased levels of accessibility, better integration with surrounding transport connections, and higher quality architectural designs, amongst other benefits.

 Whilst the majority of stations demolished as part of the project have been rebuilt and reopened, a few projects have resulted in the amalgamation of stations.
 Whilst controversial, these instances have usually only occurred due to the close proximity between existing stations, reducing the negative impact on users.
 Amalgamated stations have allowed for improved station locations, faster journey times, and higher quality facilities.

 One amalgamation has included Mont Albert and Surrey Hills stations on the Belgrave and Lilydale lines.
 In 2023, these two stations were closed and amalgamated into the new Union station located in-between the two former locations as part of the removals of Mont Albert and Union roads project.
 This amalgamation has received criticism, with opponents highlighting how the increased distances from the two shopping centres on Union Road and Hamilton Street will negatively impact local mobility.
 Despite community criticism, this project was completed in 2023 with the removal of two level crossings and the opening of the new Union station.

 On the Upfield Line, three stations having their level crossings simultaneously removed will be merged into two stations.
-Jewell and Brunswick stations are planned to be merged and replaced with a station outside the RMIT Brunswick campus between Union and Dawson Streets, with Anstey station moved south towards Hope Street, adjacent to some of the Nightingale Village apartments.
+Jewell and Brunswick stations are planned to be merged and replaced with a station outside the RMIT Brunswick campus between Union and Dawson Streets, with Anstey station moved south towards Hope Street, adjacent to part of the Nightingale Village apartments.